 After using XNSPY to block the Volume Changer app on the target phone, the user shouldn’t be able to use the app anymore, but the block didn’t seem to work — the app could still manipulate the volume of the target phone.

 The Screen Time feature, according to the live demo, should contain analytics about which app is the most often launched, the longest used, and the total screen time of the device.
-But it also did not work on my target device, despite XNSPY saying that it should, even without rooting the Android phone.
+But it also did not work on the device that I was monitoring, despite XNSPY saying that it should, even without rooting the Android phone.

 The location tracking feature uses the phone’s GPS signal to track the phone and show it on a map.